Join 8000 others and follow Sean Hull on twitter @hullsean.

 SQL is derided by many and for good reason.
 It’s key to scalability yet terribly difficult to write good code.

-Here’s a few quick tips to write tighter queries in MySQL
+Here are a few quick tips to write tighter queries in MySQL:

 Note that another compelling reason to upgrade to MySQL 5.6 is that this tweak has been rolled into the optimizer.
 Hoorah!